 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the foreign exchange rates ruling at the transaction dates.
 The transaction date is the date on which the Company initially recognises such non-monetary assets or liabilities.
-Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated using the foreign exchange rates ruling at the date stated at fair value are translated using the foreign exchange rates ruling at the dates the fair value was measured.
+Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated using the foreign exchange rates ruling at the dates the fair value was measured.

-(n) Borrowing costs
+(o) Borrowing costs